By Nathan Foster

 and pricing here!

-MatchGrade bedding compound is a product that has been specifically designed and tested by Terminal Ballistics Research Ltd in conjunction with a leading New Zealand polymer resin manufacturer.
+MatchGrade synthetic stock stabilizer is a product that has been specifically designed and tested by Terminal Ballistics Research Ltd in conjunction with a leading New Zealand epoxy resin manufacturer.
+This product is designed to eliminate flexing in plastic synthetic rifle stocks to optimize accuracy.

 You will need:

-- MatchGrade bedding compound part A and B
+- Stock stabilizer part A and Part B

-Pour part B into part A, mix well.
+Pour part B into part A, stir well.

 Use citrus based cleaners or brake cleaner / degreaser type sprays.
 Hoppes is a good solvent for metal work.